Exploring the boundary of quantum correlations with a time-domain optical processor

 The objective is akin to the Cholesky decomposition where the result is limited to be a lower triangle matrix.
 However, the Cholesky decomposition only works for symmetric and positive-definite matrices and thus would not work directly for the gram matrix here which is not full-rank.
 Therefore, we take the first 37 rows and columns of $\mathbf{B}$ and denote it as $\tilde{\mathbf{B}}$.
 We can check that $\tilde{\mathbf{B}}$ is nondegenerate and thus the Cholesky decomposition can be run on it.
 This way, we obtain the first 37 rays.
 Further, Each of the other 20 rays can be parameterized as a 37-dimensional vector.
 As the Gram matrix specified their inner product with the existing rays, it is possible to write these relations as 20 sets of rank-37 linear equations.
 Due to that $\tilde{\mathbf{B}}$ is full-rank, all these linear systems are uniquely determined, and the last 20 rays can be obtained in a deterministic manner using Gaussian elimination.

 For the Lov\'asz optimization of the complementary of the Perkel graph, the solution of $\mathbf{B}$ is robust probably because it has a symmetric form and preserves the symmetry of the graph.
-We have also run several trials of brute-force search and cannot find a rank-36 matrix $\mathbf{B}$ saturating the upper bound of the target function and satisfying all the conditions in \eqref{eq:lovasz-sdp}.
-Unfortunately, we cannot prove that the realization of the Lov\'asz number for the Perkel graph requires a Gram matrix with a rank of at least 37, primarily because a rank-constrained optimization is generally not convex and it is not possible to find an exact solution of it with semidefinite programming\,\cite{xdyu22}.
+We cannot prove the optimality of the solution found in terms of dimensionality, that is, we cannot exclude the possibility that an orthogonal representation of the Perkel graph with a Gram matrix rank below 37 exists and saturates the Lov\'asz number.
+The primary difficulty is because a rank-constrained optimization is generally not convex and it is not possible to find a solution with semidefinite programming\,\cite{xdyu22}.
+We have run several trials of see-saw optimization and cannot find a rank-36 matrix $\mathbf{B}$ saturating the upper bound of the target function and satisfying all the conditions in \eqref{eq:lovasz-sdp}.